-• The Formal Complaint Process may be requested by either party, if a mutually satisfactory resolution is not reached in the Informal Complaint Process or upon the request of the President's Office during any stage of the informal process.
-The President's Office may also determine upon initial receipt of a complaint that the Formal Complaint Process is appropriate.
+- The Formal Complaint Process may be requested by either party.
+The President's Office may also determine upon initial receipt of a complaint that the Formal Complaint Process is appropriate. - The Office of Human Resources will provide the complainant and the respondent with a copy of the President's Office Non-Discrimination and Harassment Complaint Procedures and inform the complainant of the right to file a complaint with any Reporting Agency. - The complainant will be informed of any available rights, any interim measures available, possible courses of action that may be taken, and the availability of employee services.
+If the claim involves Sexual Violence, the complainant will also be informed of: (a) their right to pursue a criminal complaint with a law enforcement agency; and (b) available remedies and resources on and off campus (such as counseling, local rape crisis center).

-- The Office of Human Resources will provide the complainant and the respondent with a copy of the President's Office Non-Discrimination and Harassment Complaint Procedures and inform the complainant of the right to file a complaint with any Reporting Agency. - The complainant will be informed of any available rights, any interim measures available, possible courses of action that may be taken, and the availability of employee services.
-If the claim involves Sexual Violence, the complainant will also be informed of: (a) their right to pursue a criminal complaint with a law enforcement agency; and (b) available remedies and resources on and off campus (such as counseling, local rape crisis center). - If someone other than the individual against whom the violation was alleged to have occurred reports the concern, the Chief Human Resources Officer will inform the party against whom the violation allegedly occurred, and ask whether she/he wishes to file a complaint. - Confidentiality will be kept to the extent possible while complying with the requirements of state and federal law.
+- If someone other than the individual against whom the violation was alleged to have occurred reports the concern, the Associate Vice President for Human Resources Planning and Assessment will inform the party against whom the violation allegedly occurred and ask whether they wish to file a complaint. - Confidentiality will be kept to the extent possible while complying with the requirements of state and federal law.
 While information is only provided on a need-to-know basis, confidentiality cannot be ensured. - Immediate safety measures or interim measures may be taken after a concern or complaint is received, even prior to the completion of the formal inquiry.
 Such interim measures may include changes of work locations; temporary leave; "no contact" orders and/or other measures. - Neutral trained investigators from Human Resources will assess the reported facts and may conduct preliminary interviews to determine whether the allegations, if true, could constitute a violation of the Policy/ Guidelines.
 If it is possible that there was a violation, the formal procedure will proceed.
 If not, the complaint will be closed and the complainant and respondent will be informed of the closure, with no further action. - Under circumstances where the President's Office deems it necessary or appropriate, the President's Office may also appoint an external investigator.